 Matt graduated magna cum laude from the Georgetown University Law Center, where he was the Senior Articles Editor of the Georgetown Law Journal.
 His undergraduate degree is from the College of Wooster and he has a master's degree in philosophy from Tulane University.

 Matt is active in the community.
 He is a member of: The Edward Bennett Williams American Inn of Court, an invitation-only professional organization devoted to white-collar criminal practice; The Fourth Circuit Judicial Conference; and the Board of Governors of the Bar Association of DC.
-He also serves as a Hearing Panel for the District of Columbia Board on Professional Responsibility and serves on the D.C.
+He also serves as the Chair of a Hearing Panel for the District of Columbia Board on Professional Responsibility and serves on the D.C.
 Bar's Practice Management Committee.
-In the community, Matt volunteers as the Chair of the Board of Directors of Our Place DC, an organization that helps women reenter society after a prison sentence.
-He also works in the summers with College Summit, an organization that helps high school students from low-income schools learn to apply to college.
+In the community, Matt has volunteered his time as the Chair of the Board of Directors of Our Place DC, an organization that helped women reenter society after a prison sentence.
+He has also worked in the summers with College Summit, an organization that helps high school students from low-income schools learn to apply to college.